One-Day Field Trips

 Whether experiencing seventh-century Pueblo Indian life at our Pithouse Learning Center or visiting a working archaeological site, students in Crow Canyon's school programs learn by doing!
-Developed in consultation with American Indians, our hands-on programs improve scientific literacy and foster critical-thinking skills, while teaching a part of American history that is too often excluded from textbooks.
+Developed in consultation with s, our hands-on programs improve scientific literacy and foster critical-thinking skills, while teaching a part of American history that is too often excluded from textbooks.

 Choose from two field trips for grades 4–12: